The citizens of Copenhagen complained bitterly about the stench some 200 years ago and for good reasons.

 The tour is family friendly, the walking impaired (there are cobblestones on the streets though) and children (from the age of 9 and upwards) are welcome.

 Price: 20€ or $25 pr. person.

 Meeting place: The octroi (the little yellow house) on Torvegade 75, 55.670986,12.593997, near Christianshavns Vold.
 We’ll end up at Nikolaj Kirke/The church of Saint Nicholas behind Magasin at Kongens Nytorv.

--This tour is based on my thesis where I wanted to find out what people did before the advent of garbage trucks and water flushed toilets in glittering bathrooms.
+-This tour is based on my thesis where I wanted to find out what people did before the advent of garbage trucks and water flushed toilets and bidets in glittering bathrooms.
 The answer stinks…